kissjs/node-mongoskin/Readme.md

 alias `new Grid(db, ...)`
 ### db.gridStore(...)
 alias `new GridStore(db, ...)`
+### collection.bind(extendObject)
+each method of extendObject will be bind to collection.
 ### collection.findById(id, ...)
 alias `collection.find({_id: toObjectID(id)}, ...)`
 ### collection.updateById(id, ...)